vast-data/vastdb_sdk/README.md

   - `schema` (str): Name of the schema.
   - `table` (str): Name of the table.
   - `rows` (dict): Array of cell values to insert.
 Dict-key are columns & Dict-values are values, i.e `{'column': ['value', 'value']}`
+  - `rows_per_insert`: (int, optional) Split the operation so that each insert command will be limited to this value. default: None (will be selected automatically)
   - `txid` (int, optional): Transaction ID.
   - `tenant_id` (int, optional): Tenant ID (default is `0`).
 - **Example**: